Brendonovich/prisma-client-rust/docs/src/pages/reading-data/find.md

     .unwrap()
 ```

-Note that an operator macro must still be within a `vec!`, since it still resolves to a single filter.
+Keep in mind that an operator macro must still be within a `vec!`, since it resolves to a single filter.

-## Up Next

-Next, check out how to [fetch relations with your queries](05-fetch.md).